bacnotes/react-expense-tracker/README.md

 ## Features
 What you can do is to
+- Register with email (Firebase authentication)
+- Log in with your email & password / Log out
 - Add expense with `Title`, `Amount` and `Date`
 - Check total monthly expense of the year by dropdowns
 - Delete expense by click `x` btn

+## Roadmap
+- i18n
+- save date in database(now in localStorage)

 ## Use
-- React, Sass, sweetalert2, uuid
+- Firebase, React, Sass, sweetalert2, uuid